-The Fund can invest in derivative instruments, including forward foreign currency contracts.
+The Fund can invest in derivative instruments, including forward foreign currency contracts and futures contracts.

-The Fund can use forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.
+The Fund can use forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated; though the Fund has not historically used these instruments.